 Lemon poppy seed madeleines recipe

-- This lemon poppy seed madeleines recipe is a beautiful twist on classic French madeleines.
+This lemon poppy seed madeleine recipe is a beautiful twist on classic French madeleines.
+If you are a fan of madeleines and lemon desserts, it's a must-make!

 Ingredients

-- Baking powder: A small amount of baking powder is used to help develop the light texture and rise of the sponge cakes.
+- Baking powder helps develop the light texture and hump of the madeleines.

-- Poppy seeds perfectly go with lemon flavor, add crunchiness, nutty taste, and create an exciting contrast.
-Use black or blue poppy seeds.
+- Poppy seeds: Use black or blue poppy seeds.

-- Salt enhances the flavors of madeleines.
-Use fleur de sel if available.
+- Salt: Use fleur de sel if available.

 How to make lemon poppy madeleines

+Step 2.
+Place eggs, sugar, and golden syrup in a mixing bowl and beat with a hand whisk for about 1 minute.
+Add fresh lemon zest and poppy seeds to the egg mixture and mix.

 Step 3.
-Add fresh lemon zest and poppy seeds to the egg mixture (photo 2) and mix.
+Sift flour with baking powder and salt in a large bowl.
+Add the flour mixture to the principal preparation and mix with a hand whisk.
+Pour the melted butter in two to three times and mix to combine.

 Step 4.
-Sift plain flour with baking powder and salt in a large bowl using a flour sifter.
-Add the flour mixture to the principal preparation, and mix with the hand whisk (photo 3).

-Step 6.
-Cover the batter with plastic wrap (plastic must be in contact with the batter) and refrigerate overnight, better for 24 hours.
+Cover the batter with plastic wrap in contact and refrigerate overnight, better for 24 hours.

-Step 9.
-Transfer batter to a pastry bag and fill the cavities of the madeleine tin up to ¾ (photo 5).
+Step 7.
+Transfer the batter to a pastry bag and fill the cavities of the madeleine tin up to ¾.

 Expert Tips

-- Chilling the batter is essential to get a pretty bump on top of madeleines.
-So don't skip this step.
+- Chill the batter to get a pretty bump on top of the madeleines: don't skip this step.

 Storing and freezing